 Duration: 1 hour

 This interactive presentation for a multi-generational audience helps kids and adults gain a better understanding of the experience of being a refugee.
-After hearing stories and firsthand accounts, your group will learn what it means to offer friendship and practical care to those who were forced to
+After hearing stories and firsthand accounts, your group will learn what it means to offer friendship and practical care to those who were forced to flee their homelands and have been resettled in America.
+For more information, please contact us.

 Kids Education Program